-Did you know that there are hundreds of Actuators in a typical car?, in fact it is estimated there are over 50 Actuators of many different types within a car that you never get to see.
-How about in the home! there are also many different types used at home for a multiple of applications and use cases.
-The point is that Actuators come in many different forms and types, they can use used to automatically turn the water on and of in a washing machine, to lifting a TV out of a cabinet, or operating that coffee machine every morning.
+Did you know that there are hundreds of actuators in a typical car?, in fact, it is estimated there are over 50 actuators of many different types within a car that you never get to see.
+How about in the home? there are also many different types used at home for multiple applications and use cases.
+The point is that Actuators come in many different forms and types, they can use used to automatically turn the water on and of in a washing machine, to lift a TV out of a cabinet, or to operate that coffee machine every morning.
 The point is that Actuators have been around for decades in applications we all take for granted every day.

-FIRGELLI is a world leader, supplier and manufacturer of Electric Actuators, we have been around for over 20 years and partner with 1000's of customers for very specific applications in every industry you can possibly imagine.
-Our focus is on creating devices that suite our customers needs which is why we have one of the largest range of actuators possible.
-From Tesla to the Terminator we supply to an insane range of companies of diverse product range and we do that globally.
+FIRGELLI is a world leader, supplier, and manufacturer of Electric Actuators, we have been around for over 20 years and partner with thousands of customers for very specific applications in every industry you can imagine.
+Our focus is on creating devices that suit our customer's needs which is why we have one of the largest ranges of actuators possible.
+From Tesla to the Terminator we supply an insane range of companies with diverse product ranges and we do that globally.

-This Ultimate guide to Actuator is about educating people on everything that is an Actuator.
+This Ultimate Guide to actuators is about educating people on everything that is an actuator.
 We will go into them in great detail and cover them from every angle.
-Our primary focus will be on electric actuators as this is our primary product range, however we cannot forget about other types and we will cover them also, because its important to understand the pro's and con's of all these different types regardless of whether we develop these other types or not.
+Our primary focus will be on electric actuators as this is our primary product range, however, we cannot forget about other types and we will cover them also, because its important to understand the pros and cons of all these different types regardless of whether we develop these other types or not.